Merit Badge Center, Philippines

 On March 25, 2007, a new web design was created to give the site a new look and feel.
 Minor updates were made to the PHP codes, but relatively it remained the same.

-As early as February 3, 2005 the Merit Badge Center purchased the domain ScoutCenter.net, with the ultimate purpose of segregating various non-advancement related information from the Merit Badge Center.
-It was not until August 17, 2007 when Syd Castillo, Director of Youth Programme and IT for WOSM Asia-Pacific Region contacted the Merit Badge Center when this idea of segregating topics switched to full gear.
-Finally, on February 8, 2008, the segregation was completed and the Merit Badge Center focuses on Merit Badges and Advancement Ranks, while the Scout Center Dot Net focuses on other Scouting topics.
+As early as February 3, 2005 the Merit Badge Center acquired the domain scoutcenter.org, with the purpose of segregating various non-advancement related information from the Merit Badge Center.
+It was not until August 17, 2007 when Syd Castillo, Director of Youth Program and IT for WOSM's Asia-Pacific Region re-opened the topic of segregating the information that we switched to full gear.
+On February 8, 2008, the segregation was completed.

 Since August 4, 1999 - Fourth Edition September 30, 2003